Table of Contents

 What other blood tests can be done to assess heart and vascular risk?

 - NTproBNP (Brain Natriuretic Peptides) – This is a protein that is made by your heart and blood vessels.
 If your heart is damaged and failing to do its job properly it tends to make more of this protein.
 A simple blood test can determine your level and help diagnose heart failure.

 - High sensitivity CRP (hsCRP) – C Reactive Protein (CRP) is a protein that is made by your liver in response to inflammation and infection.
 It can be measured in a simple blood test and higher levels of hsCRP are associated with higher risk of heart attack, stroke and cardiovascular disease.

 - Troponin – This is a protein found in heart muscle.
 If you have high levels of troponin in your blood it suggests you have some heart muscle disease or have had a recent heart attacks.

 What does your cardiologist do with all the information obtained during the screening?

 Your cardiologist will take all the information and work out your risk of developing cardiovascular disease or if you already have cardiovascular disease.
 They will be able to determine what your key risk factors are and what you can do to lower your risk.
 This may be lifestyle adjustments like stopping smoking or it could involve medication or a procedure.
 They will discuss all the options with you at the end.

 Dr Michael MacDonald is an expert in the prevention and treatment of cardiovascular disease.
-If you would like to arrange a consult or discuss what screening tests are most appropriate for you, then just get in touch at email@example.com
+If you would like to arrange a consultation or discuss what you can expect on your heart screening in Singapore as well as find out what tests are most appropriate for you, then just get in touch at email@example.com.

 Related article: 6 Ways to Lower Your Cholesterol Naturally